 - What is lymphoma?

 - Qualifying for Hodgkin’s lymphoma disability

 - Other qualifying illnesses

 - What’s Next For Your Disability Application?

 First, we need to answer a pretty basic question: what is lymphoma?

 Lymphoma is a type of cancer.
 It gets its name because this type of cancer targets the lymphatic system within your body.

-You might think the relative rarity of Hodgkin’s lymphoma would make it difficult for you to get VA disability benefits.
-But as long as your lymphoma meets certain qualifying conditions, you may qualify for disability.
+You might think the relative rarity of Hodgkin’s lymphoma would make it difficult for you to get VA disability benefits, but as long as your lymphoma meets certain conditions, you may qualify for disability.

-With Hodgkin’s and non-Hodgkin’s lymphoma, you actually benefit from a presumptive service connection.
-This means you do not have to prove an exact link between Agent Orange and your disease.
-And you don’t have to prove you were present during a specific Agent Orange incident.
+With both Hodgkin’s and non-Hodgkin’s lymphoma, you may qualify for a presumptive service connection.
+This means you do not have to prove an exact link between your time serving and your disease.

-The VA assumes that your time in Vietnam led to Agent Orange exposure and that the exposure led to your lymphoma.
+The VA assumes if you are a Vietnam era veteran who was exposed to Agent Orange, your lymphoma is service connected.
+This is called a presumptive condition, because the VA presumes the connection without you having to prove it.
 So long as your medical record doesn’t definitively prove your lymphoma was caused by something else, then you can benefit from the presumptive service connection.